joshmessi10/SafeKitchen/README.md

 # 🛠️ Safe Kitchen: Smart Kitchen Alarm System (IoT-Based)

-**Course:** Introduction to IoT
-**Authors:** Rubén Camargo, Josh López, Sergio Molina
-**Instructor:** Marco Terán
-**Institution:** Bogotá D.C., 2022

----

 ## 📘 Overview

-The **Smart Kitchen Alarm System** is an IoT-based project designed to prevent gas leaks and fires in household kitchens.
+**Safe Kitchen** is an IoT-based project designed to prevent gas leaks and fires in household kitchens.
 It integrates gas, flame, and temperature sensors with real-time monitoring via Node-RED and Ubidots, alerts through SMS using Vonage, and local data storage on a Raspberry Pi.

 ---